A young woman takes a bag of purchased items from cashier at the register counter.

 Maximize your credit card rewards

 Many credit cards offer rewards.
-When you’re choosing a rewards credit card, the right card for you is the one that rewards the way you live and spend–whether that means cash back or miles.
+When you’re choosing a rewards credit card, the best credit card for you is the one that rewards the way you live and spend—whether that means cash back or miles.
 Whichever type of reward you prefer, there’s no reason why you shouldn’t get something back when purchasing the things you need to buy anyway.

 By taking a few of these steps to use your credit cards responsibly, you can continue to enjoy all the benefits of card membership while minimizing the risks.